orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.encryptionMethod

-Record encryption method used in storage Possible values : 'aes' and 'des'.
-Default is no encryption.
+Record encryption method used in storage.
+Possible values : 'aes' and 'des'.
+Default is nothing for no encryption..

 ```
 Setting name...: storage.encryptionMethod